alephium/docs/docs/network/Devnet-Guide.md

 ---
 sidebar_position: 20
+title: Devnet Guide
-title: Devnet guide
+sidebar_label: Devnet guide
 ---

 It's dev-friendly to start a local devnet with empty block history and arbitrary amount of coins.

-The installation of full node for devnet is the same as the mainnet: [Full Node Starter Guide](full-node/Full-Node-Starter-Guide.md)
+The installation of full node for devnet is the same as the mainnet: [Full Node Starter Guide](full-node/getting-started.md)

 **The `user.conf` must be modified before starting the full node**.